DroneTales/TempSensor/README.md

 # Humidity and temperature sensor for Apple Home

-In this repository you will find a firmware and a schematic for a humidity and temperature sensor with OLED display that can be used with your Apple Home.
-Should you have any questions please do not hesitate to contact me at gully.horror0w@icloud.com.
+In this repository, you will find firmware and a schematic for a humidity and temperature sensor with an OLED display that can be used with your Apple Home.
+Should you have any questions, please do not hesitate to contact me at gully.horror0w@icloud.com.

 **Required components**